davidcalikes/Late-Gigs/docs/README.md

 The screen then asked me to type either Venue or Act

-I typed: Guybrush
+I typed: Guybrush.

 The program displayed an invalid input message and asked me to try again.

-I then typed: 2468
+I then typed: 2468.

 The same error appeared.

-I then typed Venue
+I then typed Venue.

 A screen appeared and asked me for the name of my venue.

 I typed the the name of a venue I knew not to be on the  venue waiting list.

-The program continued and asked for the day the booking was for… I answered
+The program continued and asked for the day the booking was for… I answered.

-354
+354.

 The program replied with “Invalid input try again!”

-I then typed
+I then typed.

-Sunday
+Sunday.

-The process the moved on to ask me for my unique pin number
+The process the moved on to ask me for my unique pin number.

-I entered Grog
+I entered Grog.

-The program responded by returning an error and stating that the pin should be a 4 digit number
+The program responded by returning an error and stating that the pin should be a 4 digit number.

-I Typed 1
+I Typed 1.

-The program responded by returning an error and stating that the pin should be a 4 digit number
+The program responded by returning an error and stating that the pin should be a 4 digit number.

-I typed 23456
+I typed 23456.

-The program responded by returning an error and stating that the pin should be a 4 digit number
+The program responded by returning an error and stating that the pin should be a 4 digit number.

-I typed 1967 and the program accepted the pin
+I typed 1967 and the program accepted the pin.

 The program returned to the main menu displaying a message that no listing had been found that match the user details provided.